Loving nature in Chiapas

 Hello, all.
 For 2014 and beyond, I am staring a new feature called Flashback Friday featuring previous travels and pit stops.
 It will be on the first Friday of each month, and hopefully enjoyable for all, including me since I see my travel days being limited the next few years while I am headed back to the classroom.
-First up, my adventures in Mexico, where I lived during my last sojourn as a student.
+First up, my adventures in Mexico and especially Chiapas, where I visited several times while I lived in Mexico during my last sojourn as a student.

 I have always kept a record of my travels.
 It used to be with a pen and paper and 35 mm film.
 Now it’s all digital.
 On Flashback Fridays I reflect back on some of my past travels and travel mishaps before I started this blog.

 In 1999, 2000, and 2004, I spent a large chunk of time traveling in Mexico.
 Visiting Chiapas was one of these chunks of time.
 I was here in 1999 and 2000.

 Chiapas is not one of my favorite places in the world.
 It is one of only a handful of places in the world that I did not feel welcome or safe thanks to the Zapatistas who live in the area yet not only did I go, I went twice.

 In case you were confused as to where you were.